tinylog-org/tinylog/readme.md

 Contributing
 ------------

-On GitHub, issues and pull requests are always welcome :)
+Issues and pull requests are always welcome :)

 For building tinylog or contributing to this project, please take a look at [contributing.md](./contributing.md).